Aissac/radiant-database-mailer-extension/README.md

 Features
 ---

-* Record sent forms to the database;
+* Save posted form fields and entire mail message to the database
-* Skip saving certain forms;
+* Configurable save-to-database for mailer forms
-* Add fields to be saved without loosing data;
+* Add fields to be saved without loosing data
-* Possibility to export the saved data in xls or csv format;
+* Admin interface to browse saved records
-* Possibility to export only the desired, filtered and sorted fields;
+* Export data to CSV and XLS

 Installation
 ---